 From the name itself, you can explicate that it measures the market price of a company’s stock relative to its earnings.
 The best part is that the PE ratio of a company can be compared with that of other companies, unlike their current market price.

 Here is an example of two companies- A and B from the IT sector.

 In the above table, you can notice that with the same earnings, company B is trading at a higher share price.
 Therefore, here we can say that company B is overvalued.

 As a thumb rule, while comparing the PE ratio of two companies, the company with lower PE ratio can be considered undervalued.
 On the other hand, companies with higher PE ratio are over-valued.

 Nevertheless, the comparison should be apple-to-apple.
 Comparing apple-to-oranges makes no sense.
-What I mean by apple-to-apple comparison is that both the companies should be from same industry.
-A banking company can be compared to another banking company.
-However, a banking company should not be compared with an automobile company based on their PE.
+What we mean by the apple-to-apple comparison is that both the companies should be from the same industry.
+A banking company should be compared to another banking company while looking into PE ratio.
+However, comparing the PE Ratio of a banking company with an automobile company will not make much sense.

 How to calculate PE ratio?

 The formula to calculate Price to earnings ratio is: